• Home

 How to do conditional formatting in DAX?

-In DAX (Data Analysis Expressions), use the FORMAT function to apply conditional formatting.
-Define logical conditions within the function to format measure outputs based on specified rules or criteria.
+In DAX (Data Analysis Expressions), use the FORMAT function to add conditional formatting in Power BI.
+Within the function, define logical conditions to format measure outputs based on specified rules or criteria.

 Wrap Up